What is Drip Coffee?

 Add your ground coffee to the filter basket and ensure the water reservoir contains enough water for the amount of coffee you’re making.
 Depending on the machine, you’ll need to select the number of cups, the brew strength, the brew temperature, and optional pre-infusion.
 Once your settings are programmed, simply press start, and the machine will do the rest.

 Drip filter coffee machines work with the same principles as hand drip coffee, also known as pour over.
 Hot water is made to drip through coffee grounds, extracting coffee from the beans as it passes through.
-The difference is that drip coffee is an automated process, and does not provide as much control over the final brew.
+One of the differences between pour over and drip is that the latter has an automated process.
+It also does not provide as much control over the final brew.